We here about Kwanzaa from time to time so what exactly is this holiday?

 Seven Principles of Kwanzaa

-- Kujichagulia (Self-Determination): To define ourselves, name ourselves, create for ourselves, and speak for ourselves stand up
+- Kujichagulia (Self-Determination): To define ourselves, name ourselves, create for ourselves, and speak for ourselves stand up.
+The principle of kujichagulia focuses on self-determination and is designed to inspire Kwanzaa celebrants to discuss how they define themselves, name themselves, create for themselves, and speak for themselves.

 Symbols for this holiday include a decorative mat on which other symbols are placed, corn and other crops, a candle holder with seven candles, called a kinara, a communal cup for pouring libations, gifts, a poster of the seven principles, and a black, red, and green flag.
 The symbols designed to convey the seven principles.

 Some information has been taken from Wikipedia.
 Also this was published in our family Christmas Newsletter, Patterson Post 11.
-First published on Courageous Christian Father December 26, 2016.
-Last republished December 20, 2017.
+Parts used from MetroCreative.
+TF20C555 First published on Courageous Christian Father December 26, 2016.
+Last republished or updated December 23, 2020.